anat-kedem/TidyDataActivityRecognitionUsingSmartphones/CodeBook.md

 **The full names of the 86 variables and domain of the tidy data are listed below:**

 The domain for names with "t" as in "tBodyAcc-mean-X" is time, and the domain for names with "f" as in "fBodyAcc-mean-X" is frequency.
-Domain described instead of units since in the original data all variables were normalized and bounded within [-1,1].
+Domain described instead of units since in the source data all variables were normalized and bounded within [-1,1].

 Column | Variable Name
 :----- | :------------